What is a broiler chicken?

 Broiler chicken is the term used to describe poultry raised in “industrial” highly intensive farming environments for meat production.
 Those chicken raised in intensive conditions for egg production are commonly referred to as battery chickens.

-The vast majority of eggs and chicken meat worldwide and in the UK is produced through such methods, primarily because of the cost efficiency of “factory farming”.
+The vast majority of chicken meat produced worldwide and in the UK is produced through the broiler chicken farm method, primarily because of the cost efficiency of “factory farming”.

 At the same time, successive governments were keen to keep food prices low so as to assist domestic economic recovery.
 Low food prices were also necessary to retain export markets, with the emergence of the USA and USSR as the world’s agricultural powerhouses.

 With cost imperatives driving farmers off the land and causing widespread consolidation of the industry, factory farming developed as the most efficient means of production.
 The intensification and upscaling of agriculture during the 1960s was supported by government and EEC grants.

 Reacting against this and other “science over nature” trends, the pioneers of the environmental movement in the late 1960s were quick to pick up on the negative aspects of factory farming, with books such as “Silent Spring” and “Animal Machines” generating considerable interest.